 For example, hormonal fluctuations can influence drug metabolism, potentially altering therapeutic effects or risk profiles.

-Improving Adverse Event Reporting
+Updating Adverse Event Reporting Systems

 Ensuring Our Medical Devices are Safe and Effective